refriscaca/IndpendenceShooterGame/README.md

-# IndependentsShooterGame
+# IndependenceShooterGame

-# Hi, there we are team 3 - SpaceShooterGame
+# Hi, there we are team 3 - IndependenceShooterGame

 # Anggota kelompok: